lochmueller/staticfilecache/Documentation/Index.rst

 *Note:* This extension is a fork of `EXT:nc_staticfilecache` (before `EXT:fl_staticfilecache`) and has a lot of improvements.
-Replace the previous one with this one if possible.
+Replace the previous ones with this one if possible.

 ----